2020–2026 H5N1 outbreak: Antarctic islands

-H5N1 was first detected in the islands of the Antarctic region in October 2023, via a brown skua on Bird Island, near South Georgia.
-Within several months, hundreds of elephant seals were found dead, as well as fur seals, kelp gulls and further brown skua.
+H5N1 was first detected on the islands of the Antarctic region in October 2023, via a brown skua on Bird Island, near South Georgia.
+Within several months, hundreds of elephant seals were found dead, as well as fur seals, kelp gulls, 77 brown skuas, 38 gentoo penguins, and 58 snowy albatrosses.

 Arctic

 In December 2023, conservation officials confirmed that a polar bear had died of H5N1 near Alaska's northernmost city, Utqiagvik.

 Brazil

 On 22 May 2023, Brazil declared a 180-day "animal health emergency" in response to eight cases of H5N1 found in wild birds.
 Although Brazil's major poultry-producing regions are in the country's south and the infections were found in Espirito Santo state and Rio de Janeiro state, Brazil, as the world's largest exporter of chicken meat, created an emergency operations center to plan for and mitigate potential further spread of H5N1.

 Canada

 On 1 April 2023, a domestic dog in Oshawa tested positive for H5N1.